 The detailed methodology for how we will calculate levies for each industry sector is outlined in Report 535 ASIC cost recovery arrangements: 2017–18.

 Between July and September each year, regulated entities will provide ASIC with their business activity metrics for the previous financial year.
 The first collection will occur in July to September 2018.
-This will be done this via ASIC’s new Regulatory Portal which is currently in development.
+The deadline for business activity metrics to be provided via ASIC’s new Regulatory Portal is 27 September 2018.

 For those required to pay a flat levy only, the information you provide will confirm which subsector you have been operating in.
 This will allow us to divide our costs with the final number of entities operating in your subsector.

 For those paying a graduated levy, the information you provide will confirm your entity's 'share' of the leviable activities in your subsector and will determine your final invoice amount.